thuvo22/codeforce/README.md

 # codeforce
-The collection of my practice problems from codeforce
+The collection of my practice problems on codeforce